nodepy/nodepy/docs/troubleshooting.md

 FileNotFoundError: [Errno 2] No such file or directory: 'nodepy_modules.pip\\Lib\\site-packages\\aniso8601-1.2.1-py3.5.egg-info\\installed-files.txt'
 ```

-This appears to be an issue with Pip that appears when installing some modules
+*This appears to be an issue with Pip that appears when installing some modules
 when using the `pip install --prefix` option.
 Using `pip install --target` can
 fix the problem when you experience it.

-Use `nodepy-pm install --pip-use-target-option` and see if it works for you.
+You can use `--pip-use-target-option`
+for `nodepy-pm install` take make it use the `--target` option instead.*

+This bug will be/is fixed in Pip 9.0.2, so upgrade if you can.